 This is a case of different moods for different days, though the album works best as an emotional journey, particularly tracks 1-5 and 7-12.
-If I had to pick one track it would be the astonishingly empathetic Memories of Green, which never fails to leave me breathless with emotion.
+If I had to pick one track it would be the astonishingly empathetic Memories of Green, which never fails to leave me breathless.

 Rocky IV has two dimensions, and either one is enough to top a list of ’80s soundtracks.
 The first of those is Vince DiCola’s triumph-inducing original score, here taking over from original composer Bill Conti, who would shun the third sequel to work with Rocky director John G. Avildsen on The Karate Kid Part II, and he doesn’t disappoint, delivering an era-specific time capsule that arguably outdoes the work of his Oscar-winning predecessor.

 DiCola’s variation on the Rocky theme is suitably overblown, and though less heartwarming than the original, the composer would make up for that in other ways.
 The quietly introspective Gym is just the vibe for Rocky’s remorseful superstar, while perplexing electro snippets such as the infamous Paulie’s Robot are simply irresistible.
 There is also the masterfully sentimental Apollo’s Death, the legendary Training Montage and the monumental War, the most anthemic Cold War accompaniment to ever grace American soil, and we’ve only just begun.